Juniper/nita-cli/README.md

    nita containers | Lists all NITA containers.
  |

+## Installation

+In order to install NITA CLI, clone this project and execute `install.sh` script.

+    $ sh install.sh

+     >>>> Copying cli.py & nita to /usr/local/bin/

+     >>>> Adding +x permissions to /usr/local/bin/nita

+     >>>> NITA CLI has been installed successfully!

+    $

 ## Customisation

 See below example to understand how it works and how to customise it to fit your needs.

 Imagine this is your COMMANDS tree.
-It has a hello world example:
+This is a `hello world` example:

     COMMANDS = {
         'nita': {